Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

-In order to apply such results in the context of bounding LE sums and Lyapunov dimension, we must determine the symmetries of ODEs on the augmented state spaces for $(x,z^k)$ and $(x,w^k)$, governed by \cref{eq:projectedaugmented} and \cref{eq:shiftedaugmented}.
-First, regardless of whether the $x$ ODE has any symmetry, the augmented ODEs have a sign symmetry due to linearity of the $y^k$ dynamics.
-These sign symmetries are summarized by \cref{thm:signsymm}.
-Second, if the right-hand side $f(x)$ of the $x$ ODE is equivariant under an orthogonal transformation, this induces equivariance on the right-hand sides of the augmented ODEs.
-This is summarized by \cref{thm:generalsymm}, which invokes the $k^{th}$ multiplicative compound $\Lambda^{(k)}$ of $\Lambda$ (cf.\ \cref{sec:compounds}).
-Note that $I_n$ denotes the $n\times n$ identity matrix, and $\diag(A,\dots, B)$ is a block diagonal matrix with square blocks $A,\dots,B$. \begin{prop} Let $\ddt{}x(t)=f(x(t))$ with $f:\mathcal{B}\to\mathbb{R}^n$.
-The augmented ODEs are invariant under the following orthogonal transformations. \begin{enumerate} \item The ODE system \cref{eq:projectedaugmented} is invariant under $\diag(I_n, -I_{n_k})$. \item The ODE system \cref{eq:augmenteddim1} is invariant under $\diag(I_n, \pm I_{n_k}, \mp I_{n_{k+1}})$. \item The ODE system \cref{eq:shiftedaugmented} is invariant under $\diag(I_n, -I_{n_k})$. \item The ODE system \cref{eq:dimaugmentedshifted} is invariant under $\diag(I_n, \pm I_{n_{k+1}}, \mp I_{n_k})$. \end{enumerate} \end{prop} \begin{proof} All four parts have very similar proofs, so we prove only the last.
+The particular symmetries that can be imposed on $V$, and on the polynomials $\sigma_i$ and $\rho_j$ appearing in Positivstellans\"atze, follow from the symmetries of ODEs on augmented state space that underlie our various formulations.
+First, regardless of whether the $x$ ODE has any symmetry, the augmented ODEs have a sign-change symmetry due to linearity of the $y^k$ dynamics.
+These sign-change symmetries are summarized by \cref{thm:signsymm}.
+Second, if the right-hand side $f(x)$ of the $x$ ODE is equivariant under an orthogonal transformation $\Lambda$, this induces corresponding equivariance on the right-hand sides of the augmented ODEs, as summarized by \cref{thm:generalsymm}.
+In the proposition, $\Lambda^{(k)}$ denotes the $k^\mathrm{th}$ multiplicative compound of $\Lambda$ (see\ \cref{sec:compounds}), $I_n$ denotes the $n\times n$ identity matrix, and $\diag(A,B,\dots)$ denotes a block diagonal matrix with square blocks $A,B,\ldots$. \begin{prop} Let $\ddt{}x(t)=f(x(t))$ with $f:\mathcal{B}\to\mathbb{R}^n$.
+The augmented ODEs are invariant under the following orthogonal transformations. \begin{enumerate} \item The ODE system \cref{eq:projectedaugmented} is invariant under $\diag(I_n, -I_{\bn{n}{k}})$. \item The ODE system \cref{eq:augmenteddim1} is invariant under $\diag(I_n, \pm I_{\bn{n}{k}}, \mp I_{\bn{n}{k+1}})$. \item The ODE system \cref{eq:shiftedaugmented} is invariant under $\diag(I_n, -I_{\bn{n}{k}})$. \item The ODE system \cref{eq:dimaugmentedshifted} is invariant under $\diag(I_n,\pm I_{\bn{n}{k}},\mp I_{\bn{n}{k+1}})$. \end{enumerate} \end{prop} \begin{proof} All four parts have very similar proofs, so we prove only the last.
 The claim amounts to the right-hand side of \cref{eq:dimaugmentedshifted} being equivariant under negation of $y^{k+1}$.
 For $f(x)$ this statement is trivial.
 The requirement that $Df^{[k+1]}(x)(-y^{k+1})=-Df^{[k+1]}(x)y^{k+1}$ is also immediate.
-The final requirement that $S_k^B(x,-y^{k+1},w) = S_k^B(x,y^{k+1},w)$ holds because $y^{k+1}$ appears quadratically in both the numerator and denominator in \cref{eq:SkB def}. \end{proof} \begin{prop} Let $\mathcal{B}\subset\mathbb{R}^n$ be invariant under $\Lambda\in O(n)$.
-If $\ddt{}x(t)=f(x(t))$ with $f:\mathcal{B}\to\mathbb{R}^n$ is invariant under $\Lambda$, then the augmented ODEs are invariant under the following orthogonal transformations. \begin{enumerate} \item The ODE system \cref{eq:projectedaugmented} is invariant under $\diag(\Lambda,\Lambda^{(k)})$. \item The ODE system \cref{eq:augmenteddim1} is invariant under $\diag(\Lambda, \Lambda^{(k)}, \Lambda^{(k+1)})$. \item The ODE system \cref{eq:shiftedaugmented} is invariant under $\diag(\Lambda, \Lambda^{(k)})$. \item The ODE system \cref{eq:dimaugmentedshifted} is invariant under $\diag(\Lambda, \Lambda^{(k+1)}, \Lambda^{(k)})$. \end{enumerate} \end{prop} \begin{proof} By assumption $f(x)$ is equivariant under the orthogonal transformation $\Lambda$, meaning $f(\Lambda x)=\Lambda f(x)$.
-The multiplicative compound $\Lambda^{(k)}$ is orthogonal by \cref{thm:multcompoundprops}, thus all transformations in the proposition are orthogonal.
+The final requirement that $p_k^B(x,w,-y^{k+1}) = p_k^B(x,w,y^{k+1})$ holds because $y^{k+1}$ appears quadratically in both the numerator and denominator in \cref{eq:pkB def}. \end{proof} \begin{prop} Let $\mathcal{B}\subset\mathbb{R}^n$ be invariant under $\Lambda\in O(n)$.
+If $\ddt{}x(t)=f(x(t))$ on $\mathcal{B}$ is invariant under $\Lambda$, then the augmented ODEs are invariant under the following orthogonal transformations. \begin{enumerate} \item The ODE system \cref{eq:projectedaugmented} is invariant under $\diag(\Lambda,\Lambda^{(k)})$. \item The ODE system \cref{eq:augmenteddim1} is invariant under $\diag(\Lambda, \Lambda^{(k)}, \Lambda^{(k+1)})$. \item The ODE system \cref{eq:shiftedaugmented} is invariant under $\diag(\Lambda, \Lambda^{(k)})$. \item The ODE system \cref{eq:dimaugmentedshifted} is invariant under $\diag(\Lambda, \Lambda^{(k)}, \Lambda^{(k+1)})$. \end{enumerate} \end{prop} \begin{proof} By assumption $f(x)$ is equivariant under $\Lambda$, meaning $f(\Lambda x)=\Lambda f(x)$.
+Orthogonality of $\Lambda$ implies orthogonality of the multiplicative compound $\Lambda^{(k)}$ by \cref{thm:multcompoundprops}, so all transformations in the proposition are orthogonal.
 The claim is proved by showing that the right-hand sides of the augmented ODEs are equivariant under the claimed transformations.
 All four parts are very similar, so we prove only the first.
 For this we must show that $ \ell_k(\Lambda x, \Lambda^{(k)} z^k) = \Lambda^{(k)}\ell_k(x,z^k)$.
 It is sufficient to show that

 so that